Chartres – Champhol Aerodrome: Pilots' school during World War I

 The first plane designed by engineer Clément Ader was tested there, yet failed to take off on October 9, 1890.
 Chartres' airfield started in 1909.

 From March 1915 to the end of World War I, an important military training center for pilots was set up; it was on the top of military flying schools in France, and many famous pilots were trained in Chartres.

 At this time, the airfield was opened to civil aircraft as well as military.

 In 1923, the "22e Régiment Aérien de bombardement de nuit" (22nd Night Bombardment Squadron) was located in Chartres, with Amiot 143 bombers and, later, the Bloch 131.

 From WW I to WW II: Bomber and fighter squadrons

 An important bombing squadron, the "22e Régiment Aérien de Bombardement de Nuit" (Night Bombing Squadron), settled in Chartres, in 1923.

 The French Air Force was born on 1 April 1933.

 The 6e Escadre de Chasse (6th Fighting Squadron) landed in Chartres in 1936.

 It was reinforced by the Armée de l'Air as a military airfield after the Invasion of Poland in September 1939.
 The French Air Force based Morane-Saulnier MS-230 fighters at the airfield for the defense of the Chartres region.
-Bloch 151s were also assigned, with Czechoslovakian pilots being assigned to the airfield.
+Bloch 151s were also assigned, with Czechoslovak pilots being assigned to the airfield.